 And, if boys do stick with dance as they get older, or do gymnastics or theater, what does our culture assume about their “manliness”, gender identity, and/or sexual orientation?
 If they’re straight, cisgender boys, then people talk about how “lovely” it is that they’ve stuck with their interest despite stereotypes.
 But all these attitudes show: They’re not generally viewed as “regular boys.”

 The gender divide goes the other way in other extra-curricular activities.
-The STEM themed preschool-age class I teach was two-thirds boys and one-third girls in our first quarter.
+The STEM themed preschool-age class I teach tends to be two-thirds boys and one-third girls.
 I know from experience that the wilderness survival courses, aikido classes, computer programming classes, video gaming sessions and role-playing games (Dungeons & Dragons) that my daughters participated in had way more boys than girls.

 And those girls are labeled tomboys, or, as they get older, butch.
 Or “a girl who excels in science.”
 The adults around them may be proud of how they are overcoming gender stereotypes.
 But again, they’re not viewed as “regular girls.”